For updates, follow and like us on

-Frozen Stupid2:Open Water will be Brauer’s 9th feature film.
+Frozen Stupid2:Open Water will be Brauer’s 9th feature film produced in Michigan.

 In the original film, FROZEN STUPID, all Tony Norgard (Joey Albright; Escanaba in da Moonlight, Barn Red) really wanted to do, was go ice fishing.
 But he was supposed to attend his mother-in-law’s birthday party on the same day.
 To solve the dilemma, Tony feigns being ill and stays in bed.
 While his little white lie allows him the chance for a secret outing, it comes with a heavy price.
 Through the day, misfortune seems to meet him at every turn.
 He wrecks his wife’s sports car, losses his truck through thin ice and gets in a fist fight with a six foot pike.